 Not a librarian?
 Request an individual trial for yourself!

 The product cost varies according to type of institution and size of user population.
 Contact us for more information via this website: https://us.sagepub.com/en-us/nam/dataplanet or via email at firstname.lastname@example.org.

 University libraries already support current students and scholars with access to online resources through both on-site and remote services.
 This license extends this offering to alumni via IP address through the institution’s account.
-SAGE does not have the information or systems necessary to authenticate an individual as being an alumnus of a particular institution.
+Sage does not have the information or systems necessary to authenticate an individual as being an alumnus of a particular institution.
 Because of this, institutions will need to manage the authentication process and provide alumni with a route through the institutional IP network.
-Please contact your designated sales representative with any questions.
+Please contact your regional sales partner with any questions.